react-cosmos/react-cosmos/README.md

              will be set inside the widget's _state_, under the `data` key, and will cause a reactive re-render.

-- **state** - An object that will be poured inside the initial `state` of the widget as soon as it loads (replacing any default state.)
+- **state** - An object that will be poured inside the initial widget _state_ as soon as it loads (replacing any default state.)
 Stringifying this as a JSON object can **persist any widget state.** This also means the root widget can have a URI that includes a given state.

 \* The **root widget** is the first widget loaded inside a page, normally pulling its configuration from the URL query string params.